Dogs

 Communication is vital in resolving animal noise nuisance, particularly dog barking.

 Council’s Community Rangers will liaise with animal owners and complainants to assist in resolving concerns, whilst ensuring compliance with relevant laws.
-More broadly, Community Rangers will endeavor to proactively educate the community on responsible pet ownership.
+More broadly, Community Rangers will endeavour to proactively educate the community on responsible pet ownership.

 It is reasonable to expect that many dogs will bark; however, ongoing barking is often a symptom of another problem.
 Owners are responsible for ensuring their animals don’t cause a nuisance by making excessive noise that disrupts or inhibits any normal activity ordinarily carried out in nearby properties.